stclib/STC/docs/cstack_api.md

 # STC [cstack](../include/stc/cstack.h): Stack
 ![Stack](pics/stack.jpg)

-The **cstack** is a container adapter that gives the programmer the functionality of a stack - specifically, a LIFO (last-in, first-out) data structure.
-The class template acts as a wrapper to the underlying container - only a specific set of functions is provided.
+The **cstack** is a container that gives the programmer the functionality of a stack - specifically, a LIFO (last-in, first-out) data structure.
 The stack pushes and pops the element from the back of the underlying container, known as the top of the stack.

 See the c++ class [std::stack](https://en.cppreference.com/w/cpp/container/stack) for a functional description.

 ## Header file and declaration